 Here are some essential points to know while preparing your sheet columns for merge with Document Studio.

 The Column Headers (Table Schema)

 - The column titles should always be in the first row of the sheet.

-- No two column titles should contain the same text ("First Name" and "first name" are considered duplicates, same is for "email address" and "e-mail address")
+- No two column titles should contain the exact text ("First Name" and "first name" are considered duplicates, the same is for "email address" and "e-mail address")

 - Avoid using any special characters in column titles like emojis.

-- Please ensure that the cell range in the first row of the Google Sheet are unprotected.
+- Please ensure that the cell range in the first row of the Google Sheet is unprotected.

 - Provide meaningful and easy-to-recall names for your column headers.
 "Student's Name" and "Parent's Name" are more helpful than "Name 1" and "Name 2" headers.

 - Avoid using dynamic column names whole value change over time (for instance, formulas that use Date functions)